mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 That is ... [to] sow a good seed.
 Good time and occasion, and good conditions – we can create them, right now, right here.

 That's why [shikantaza](glossary#shikantaza) is not a means to an end – leaving here to reach the other shore, struggling for getting [enlightenment](glossary#enlightenment), et cetera.
 This is fine; well this is very nice, this is a kind of [zazen](glossary#zazen).
 So, you can do this – but, what you are struggling for is nothing but a distraction.
 This is really true.
-Distraction is one of the delusions.
-This is still a [delusion](glossary#delusion).
+Distraction is one of the delusions; so this is still a [delusion](glossary#delusion).

 ##### 1:02:50

 Now also, on the other hand, I told you, you can completely clean your whole life, so weeds no longer grow.
 But, after reaching that stage, you don't know what to do, so all you have to do is just wait for death.
 That's why the Japanese actor committed suicide.
 It's not necessary to commit suicide – but he did it.
 Why?

 Because, whatever it is, all things are completely [delusions](glossary#delusion), created in the [dualistic](glossary#dualistic) world.
-In the dualistic world, if you say “good,” you are really holding this – but on the other hand, evil comes up.
+In the dualistic world, if you say “good,” you are really holding this – but on the other hand, “evil” comes up.
 So, you don't like the evil, you like the good – but, within the good, evil comes up, and then immediately you try to move to the other place.
 So always going this way, going that way – that's why [it is like a] pendulum.
 Distraction and dullness is that life moves reactively, just like a pendulum, going to the right, to the left constantly, no end.

 If you want to stop it, we have to sow a good seed, right now, right here.
 That is, we have to create good time and occasion, and arrange good conditions.
 That's all we have to do.